FahimF/SQLiteDB/README.md

 SQLiteDB
 ========

 This is a basic SQLite wrapper for Swift.
 It is very simple at the moment and does not provide any advanced functionality.
-Additionally, it's not pure Swift at the moment due to some difficulties in making all of the necessary sqlite C API calls from Swift.
+Additionally, it's not pure Swift at the moment due to some difficulties in making all of the necessary SQLite C API calls from Swift.

 **Important** If you are new to Swift or have not bothered to read up on the Swift documentation, please do not contact me about Swift functionality.
 I just don't have the time to answer your queries about Swift.
 Of course, if you're willing to pay for my time though, feel free to contact me :)